JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

     resultingProperties($locator(name:(value:(day.of.week),matchType:matches)),property)
 ```

-If this build runs on Wednesday and you pass "Sunday" as the `day.of.week` parameter value via the **Run custom build** dialog, the response payload will contain the following values:
+If this build runs on Wednesday and you pass Sunday as the `day.of.week` parameter value via the **Run custom build** dialog, the response payload will contain the following values:

-* `originalProperties` returns "Monday" (the default value stored in the build configuration).
+* `originalProperties` returns Monday (the default value stored in the build configuration).
-* `startProperties` returns "Sunday" (the value from the "Run custom build" dialog, has a priority over the default value from the build configuration).
+* `startProperties` returns Sunday (the value from the **Run custom build** dialog, has a priority over the default value from the build configuration).
-* `resultingProperties` returns "Wednesday" (the value calculated during the build and written via the service message).
+* `resultingProperties` returns Wednesday (the value calculated during the build and written via the service message).